 Before the Hib vaccine, H. influenzae was the leading cause of bacterial meningitis in children under age 5.
-Since the vaccine became available in the U.S., this type of meningitis occurs in less than 2 in 100,000 children.
+Since the vaccine became available in the United States, this type of meningitis occurs in less than 2 in 100,000 children.

 Risk factors include:

 Symptoms usually come on quickly, and may include:

 The doctor or nurse will examine you.
 This will usually show:

 If the doctor thinks menigitis is possible, a lumbar puncture ("spinal tap") is done to take a sample of spinal fluid (cerebrospinal fluid, or CSF) for testing.

 Other tests that may be done include:

 Antibiotics should be given as soon as possible.
 Ceftriaxone is one of the most commonly used antibiotics.
 Ampicillin may sometimes be used.

 Corticosteroids may be used to fight inflammation, especially in children.